Skip to content

 public element(): HTMLElement;

-Returns the already created HTMLElement.
+Returns the created HTMLElement.

 typescript